NewGuy012/spider_plot/README.md

 ## Author:
 Moses Yoo, (jyoo at hatci dot com)
+- 2021-03-17: Implement tiledlayout and nexttile compatibility in spider_plot_class.
+-
 - 2020-12-09: Allow fill option and fill transparency for each data group.

 - 2020-12-01: Added support for adjust the axes offset from origin.